Find Affordable College Courses

 6 Yearly Graduations

 The 16th most popular school in the country for community health and preventive medicine majors who are seeking their master's degree is University of Mississippi.
 Each year, around 21,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,934 per year, while in-state graduate students, on average, pay $8,938 per year.
-The community health and preventive medicine program at University of Mississippi awarded 6 master's degrees during the 2020-2021 school year.
-Around 17% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+The average in-state tuition for full-time undergraduates is $9,252 per year, while in-state graduate students, on average, pay $9,252 per year.
+During the most recent year for which we have data, 6 people received their master's degree in community health and preventive medicine from Ole Miss.
+Of these students, 82% were women and 64% were members of underrepresented racial-ethnic groups.

 #17